antonkratz/genome-research-edgeR-DESeq2/readme.md

+This project describes how to generate the example data for DEIVA, https://github.com/Hypercubed/DEIVA.

 Get the input data from Kratz, Anton, et al. "Digital expression profiling of the compartmentalized translatome of Purkinje neurons."
 Genome research 24.8 (2014): 1396-1410. http://genome.cshlp.org/content/24/8/1396

 ```